woltapp/wolt_modal_sheet/README.md

 ## Usage of WoltModalSheet Pages

-The WoltModalSheet library provides two primary classes for constructing modal sheet pages: `SliverWoltModalSheetPage` and `WoltModalSheetPage`.
-Understanding the use cases and functionalities of these classes is key to creating performant and easy to construct modal sheets.
+The WoltModalSheet library provides three primary classes for constructing modal sheet pages: `WoltModalSheetPage`, `SliverWoltModalSheetPage`, and `NonScrollingWoltModalSheetPage`.
+Understanding the use cases and functionalities of these classes is key to creating performant, easy-to-construct modal sheets.

 ### SliverWoltModalSheetPage